 But the truth is – setting up solar panels should not be a nightmare; here are some useful tips to have a perfect solar-powered electric fenceset up.

 Type of Solar Electric Fence

 The type of fence that you want to install on your farm will depend on the purpose of its use.
 If it is going to be permanent, the fence should be well-bedded.
-If it is meant for horse paddock, then you will need taller fences than the standard-height to guard smaller animals.
+If it is meant for horse paddock, you will need taller fences than the standard height to guard smaller animals.

 All posts should be set overnight with dry cement for a harder and firmer fence.
 If you can leave the post for 48 hours before making another post would be better.

 Set up the wire

 Once you’re done setting up the posts, you can now install the wire.
 Install the wire from the end or corner post down to other posts.
 You can use tensioners and insulators to keep the wire stable and firm.

 Install a charging unit